A Digital Nomad Guide to Antigua

 I also got the chance to visit Tikal, Flores and Semuc Champey which are beautiful places to see combining history, nature and everyday life.

-Places to Work in Antigua
+Work in Antigua

 There isn’t a huge selection of co-working spaces in Antigua, but there are some and this is the place to be for the more relaxed small town vibe.
 As well as a couple of co-working spaces there are a good selection of cafés, bars and hostels to work from.
 When I was visiting internet speed was not fast, however technology is always developing.
 I bought a local SIM card with a phone company called Tigo, which was great because it also worked in Mexico too and other parts of Central America.
 Signal was in and out but it worked for the most part.